mosche/blogposts/sessionization/sessionization.md

 ### Aggregations on session windows

 Sessions are bounded time intervals of activity separated by periods of no input, the gap duration.
+Other than the fixed, non-merging windows discussed above, sessions windows are dynamic in nature and depend on windows of other data points.

 The following graph taken from [Beam documentation](https://beam.apache.org/documentation/programming-guide/#session-windows) illustrates this.